Electronics and Computer Engineering Technology: Electronics and Computer Engineering Emphasis (EE)

-Students testing below MTH 005 are not permitted to take Electronics (EET) courses until MTH 004 has been successfully completed.
-Students testing deficient in three areas (mathematics, English, reading) are not permitted to take Electronics courses until remediation has been completed in all three areas.
+Students who test at a math placement level one (MTH 004) are not permitted to take Electronics (EET) courses until MTH 004 has been successfully completed.
+Students who placement test into MTH 006, ENL 001 and RDG (001 or 111) are not permitted to take Electronics courses until remediation has been completed in at least one area.
 Students testing deficient in English and/or reading are required to remediate these areas during their first semester.
 Students testing into MTH 005 or MTH 006 will be permitted to take first semester Electronics courses.
 Students need to be in MTH 180 or above in their second semester; otherwise, students will need instructor permission to continue into a second semester Electronics course.

 - apply principles of circuit design and analysis of analog, digital, microprocessor-based, and networked systems.